fkmajiji/Unsupervised-Spectral-Demosaicing/README.md

 The training script is located at `main_USD_opttrain_optsetup.py`.

 ### Modifying Variables:
-Before training, please make sure to modify the following variables in `train.py`:
+Before training, please make sure to modify the following variables:

 - `dataset_path`: the input paths of functions 'get_training_set_opt', 'NTIREDatasetFromFolder', and 'get_real_mosaic_training_set_opt'.
 They are the paths to the directory containing the dataset.